 The Engagement Ring: A Ruby Paired with Diamonds

-The imperial engagement ring.
-Photograph courtesy of the Russian Imperial Chancellery.
+Photograph courtesy of the Russian Imperial Chancellery. |

 The ring is of a type traditionally exchanged by brides and grooms in the House of Romanov.
 The ring’s style of setting, in which cabochon rubies, sapphires, garnets, amethyst, diamonds or emeralds are invisibly set into a burnished gold band, became popular in the late 19th century.
 In the past, these rings were given as friendship or engagement bands, and were worn both by men and woman.
 They were quite fashionable in the late Victorian era, particularly because of the popularity of using gemstones to indicate certain values, traits, and feelings; all stones were ascribed with symbolic meanings.
 Members of the Romanoff Dynasty have always worn rings of this type, particularly in the Vladimirovichi branch, which became the senior line of the dynasty after 1918.
 The rings worn by members of the Russian Imperial Family often had diamonds, sapphires, and rubies, reflecting Russia’s national colours – white, blue, and red.
 When he was eighteen years-old, Grand Duke George of Russia was given this ring by his mother, the Head of the Imperial House of Russia, Grand Duchess Maria of Russia.
 It was to be used as an engagement ring that he would one day give to his future fiancée.
 The ring centers a ruby cabochon gemstone that represents love and nobility, and two diamond brilliants that represent purity and strength.
 In August 2020, Grand Duke George of Russia presented the ring to Rebecca Virginia Bettarini during a private holiday.